JSON Web Tokens available with MistServer

 - Allowing playback

-How do I use JWT with MistServer?
+How do I use JWTs with MistServer?

 The only thing you need to do is pass the JWK (JSON Web Key) or url-location for the JWK and define permissions for pushing into MistServer, playback from MistServer and what streams should be affected.
-Afterwards whenever a JWT is used for pushing in or playback it will be verified against any JWK that's set up and used if valid.
+Afterwards, whenever a JWT is used for pushing in or playback it will be verified against any JWK that's set up and used if valid.

 The neat part is that this is a configuration in itself, meaning it will allow you to create streams while pushing into MistServer and bypass hooks/triggers normally meant for access control.
 The idea here is that since the JWT is trusted/verified there is no need to do this again.
 You could run a full MistServer configuration from just a single JWK setup if you want to.